 With the challenges we faced building our home, including my husband almost dying, we realize that life is precious and time together is both valuable and such a blessing!

 A special thanks to Jaimie for taking part in the interview and sharing the knowledge she gained through her build.
+If you want to find out more, check out her blog here: That Tiny Life Love

 Shipping containers aren’t always the cheapest building material to use.
 The merits of shipping container construction should be carefully balanced against the unique requirements of your particular build.
-For more information, be sure to read the article on when to build with shipping containers.